 As more and more organizations look to hybrid cloud environments, scalability and elasticity needs can delineate which services belong in a public cloud environment and which can be handled by the enterprise.

 The public cloud excels at elasticity.
 AWS, Microsoft Azure, Google Cloud, or other providers can easily ramp up servers to stream the exciting conclusion to your expensive Superbowl ad.
 On the other hand, on-premises IT would be inherently less efficient if it had to maintain capacity sitting idle, just in case Dr. Oz were to make mention of your product on air, driving millions of orders overnight.

 By the same token, on-premises IT deals very well with low-latency needs.
 And to date, it’s often the trusted solution for many mission critical applications and those with high security and/or compliance demands (although that’s changing to some degree).

 Many ERP systems, for example, need to be scalable but not exceptionally elastic.
 Running them on owned, not pay-for-use, equipment—even in a virtualized, self-provisioning, and other “cloudy” environment—is often the best answer.

 The balance can shift further toward on-premises for the right use cases when IT also controls data center costs, including IT hardware maintenance.
-When a server or storage array can run five, eight, even ten years or more with strategic upgrades and affordable post-EOSL support, it may offer cost-savings over a pay-as-you-grow solution.
+When a server or storage array can run five, eight, even ten years or more with strategic upgrades, third party hardware maintenance, and affordable post-EOSL support, it may offer cost-savings over a pay-as-you-grow solution.

 As with so many other IT questions, scalability versus elasticity—as well as owned versus rented resources—is a matter of balance.
 But understanding the difference and the use cases is the starting place for finding the right mix.